conda-incubator/conda-store/conda-store/README.md

 Commands:
-  download  Download artifacts for given build info      Get current permissions and default namespace run       Execute given environment specified as a URI with COMMAND
+  download  Download artifacts for given build info      Get current permissions and default namespace list run       Execute given environment specified as a URI with COMMAND wait      Wait for given URI to complete or fail building
 ```